The original version of this article was written by Jess Bacon and published on 31 May 2024.

-The original version of this article was written by Jess Bacon and published on 31 May 2024.Paul Mescal is an Irish actor who rose to fame in the BBC’s adaptation of Sally Rooney’s Normal People and has never looked back.
-Since then, Mescal has gone on to star in some of Britain’s best independent feature films and even made the jump to Hollywood with Ridley Scott’s Gladiator II in 2024.
-With his wildly acclaimed turn in Chloe Zhao’s Hamnet being a serious player in the 2025 awards season, what better time to look back on all the roles that got him to this point?
+Paul Mescal rose to fame after the release of the BBC’s adaptation of Sally Rooney’s Normal People in 2020 and has never looked back.
+Since then, the Irish actor has gone on to star in some of Ireland and Britain’s best independent feature films and even made the jump to Hollywood with Ridley Scott’s Gladiator II in 2024.

-Use this guide to find out where to watch Paul Mescal's best movies and TV shows, which are ranked in ascending order.
+Use this guide to find out where to watch Paul Mescal's best movies and TV shows, which are ranked below in ascending order.
 Plus, all the latest offers for his movies on streaming platforms like Disney+, Netflix, Prime Video and elsewhere.

 10. History of Sound (2025)